bhautiknayee/Student-Portal-Microservices-Project/README.md

 # Student Portal Microservices Project

-This project is a microservices-based Student Portal that allows students to enroll in courses and manage their information.
-It is built with Spring Boot, designed to demonstrate the implementation of a microservices architecture using Java.
+This project is a microservices-based Student Portal, which allows students to enroll in courses and manage their information.
+It is built with Spring Boot and Docker, leveraging a microservices architecture using Spring Cloud, Kubernetes, and advanced cloud-native principles.

 ## Project Overview

-This Student Portal system consists of three core microservices:
+The Student Portal system consists of three core microservices:
 1. **Student Microservice**: Manages student data such as name, email, and student-specific information.
 2. **Course Microservice**: Manages course details like course name, description, and other relevant data.
 3. **Enrollment Microservice**: Handles the enrollment process, which associates students with courses.

+### Additional Features from Course:
+- **Docker & Docker Compose**: Each microservice is containerized and can be run independently in Docker containers.
+Docker Compose is used to run the entire system together.
+- **Kubernetes (GKE)**: The project is orchestrated and deployed on Kubernetes, with services being managed and scaled within a cluster.
+- **Spring Cloud Components**: Used for service discovery, configuration management, and routing.
+- **Helm**: Used for managing Kubernetes resources efficiently.

 ### Technology Stack:
 - **Java**
 - **Spring Boot**
 - **Spring Data JPA**
 - **PostgreSQL** (for database)
+- **Docker & Docker Compose** (for containerization)
+- **Kubernetes (GKE)** (for container orchestration)
-- **Maven** (for dependency management)
+- **Spring Cloud Config** (for configuration management)
+- **Spring Eureka** (for service discovery)
+- **Spring Cloud Gateway** (for routing)
+- **Prometheus & Grafana** (for monitoring and observability)
+- **OAuth2 & Spring Security** (for security)
-- **REST API** (for communication between microservices)
+- **Kafka & RabbitMQ** (for event-driven microservices)
+- **Helm** (for managing Kubernetes resources)

 ## Architecture